XRPLF/xrpl-dev-portal/content/concepts/consensus-network/negative-unl.md

 3. If the Negative UNL is not empty, each server proposes removing **up to 1** validator from the Negative UNL.
 A server can propose removing a validator from the Negative UNL for two reasons:
     - It scores that validator with > 80% reliability.
     - It does not have that validator in its UNL.
 (If a validator goes down permanently, this rule ensures that it gets removed from the on-ledger Negative UNL after it has been removed from servers' configured UNLs.)
-4. If a proposed change to the Negative UNL achieve a consensus, the change is scheduled to go into effect in the following flag ledger.
+4. If a proposed change to the Negative UNL achieves a consensus, the change is scheduled to go into effect in the following flag ledger.
 Up to one addition and one removal can be scheduled this way.

 The proposals to add and remove validators from the Negative UNL take the form of [UNLModify pseudo-transactions][].
 The consensus process determines whether each pseudo-transaction achieves a consensus or gets thrown out, in the same way as other [pseudo-transactions](pseudo-transaction-types.html).
 In other words, for a particular validator to be added or removed from the Negative UNL, a consensus of servers must propose the same change.